bmtwl/SoftDataDiode/README.md

 ## Security Considerations

 Due to the way that modern, stateful firewalls work, there is the possibility that an attacker that has taken control of the "Cloud Server" could abuse incoming UDP connections to send traffic back into the secure network.
-This is further compounded by the fact that the Internet, as it was designed will attempt to route around blocks in order to deliver traffic.
+This is further compounded by the fact that the Internet, as it was designed, will attempt to route around blocks in order to deliver traffic.

 There are a number of mitigations possible: